New TikTok challenge prompts FDA warning, experts give parents advice for social media use - NewsBreak

 MISSOULA, Mont. - More affordable housing opportunities are about to hit Missoula as crews get closer to finishing the Trinity apartments.
 There'll be 202 units in total.
 The majority will be one bedroom apartments, but unite will range all the way up to four bedrooms.
 The apartments are set up...

-Check out some of the highlights from the first half in Montana's homecoming football game hosting Portland State.
+Hear from head coach Bobby Hauck, safety Robby Hauck, and wide receiver Junior Bergen after Montana's 53-16 win over Portland State.
 Grizzlies Earn Homecoming Victory 53-16 Over Portland State.
-The Vikings had a fortuitous start but the No. 2-ranked Grizzlies overpowered them down the stretch as Montana rolled to a 53-16 homecoming victory on Saturday at Washington-Grizzly Stadium in Missoula.
+The Vikings had a fortuitous start but the No. 2-ranked Grizzlies overpowered them down the stretch as Montana rolled to a...

 Grizzlies Earn Homecoming Victory 53-16 Over Portland State